autisticvegan/practice/my-website/docs/Amazon stories/important ones/Ownership.md

 ## Spelling Error On Website (weak)
 ### Situation:
-- I noticed a spelling error on a public facing Lyft website for safety.
+- I noticed a spelling error on a public facing L website for safety.
 It had been there for years and apparently no one else cared.

 ### Task:
 - Fix it.